 The same is true with the Scallion Oil Noodles (葱油面, Cong You Mian in Mandarin) from my hometown Shanghai.

-As a flavored oil, the scallion oil is great with other savory dishes as well.
+You will have leftover scallion oil from the recipe below.
+Keep it in a glass jar for another use.
+As a flavored oil, scallion oil is great with other savory dishes as well.

 Although I’ve had this simple and humble noodle dish countless times, every time I eat it, it always brings me excitement, joy, and nostalgia…